How Much You Can Borrow For Your First Home?

 What size home loan will fit your budget?
 Home Loan EMI Calculators are the best place to start working this out.
 Try a few different scenarios – smaller and bigger loans; lower and higher interest rates – to see how they can affect your budget.
 It’s good to have some room to move in case your expenses go up in the future.
 Work out your deposit Working out your deposit

-Your deposit amount is based on following things:
+Your deposit amount is based on the following things:

 - The value of properties you’re looking at